Welcome to today's edition of the Rush 24-7 podcast.

 Well, the Democrats over in Congress as well.

-Anyway, let me take a brief time out.
+Anyway, let me take a brief timeout.

-Um, the economic news today, consumer sentiment drops to the lowest level in 30 years.
+The economic news today, consumer sentiment drops to the lowest level in 30 years.

 It's got to be even worse than what Reuters says it is, given who they are.